ethanwillis/slate/source/includes/_protocols_api.md

     <desc>
       protocols filter, should one of:<br/>
       1. `public` - list of all public protocols;<br/>
-      2. `user_public` - list of public protocols which was publiches by concrete user.
+      2. `user_public` - list of public protocols that was publiches by concrete user.
+      3. `user_private` - list of private protocols that was created by concrete user.
+      4. `shared_with_user` - list of public protocols that was shared with concrete user.
     </desc>
   </item>
   <item>